|

 was a small Greek city-state.
 In the 6th century, the official title of the bishop

 became "Archbishop of Constantinople, New Rome, and Ecumenical Patriarch".
+Hagia Sophia was the seat of the Orthodox patriarch

-of Constantinople and a principal setting for imperial ceremonies.
+principal setting for imperial ceremonies.
 During the

 Latin Occupation (1204-1261) the church became a Roman Catholic cathedral, and

 its many treasures and relics were dispersed.
-When the Ottomans conquered

 Constantinople in 1453, the Patriarch at the